numerai/docs/community/community-built-products/numerai-community-office-hours/office-hours-recaps-season-2/ohwa-s02e06.md

 **Arbitrage:** Wow that was six months ago.
 Time flies.
 How did you find out about Numerai?

 **Mike P:** One of my friends sent me an article.
-I think it was the Erasure unstoppable marketplace blog postfrom like, 2018 I think.
+I think it was the Erasure unstoppable marketplace blog post from like, 2018 I think.

 {% embed url="https://www.youtube.com/watch?time:continue=4&v=gh-hjXpDDz4&feature=emb:logo" %}